Pioneering Virtual Reality Fuel Movement Simulator

 Client: GE Hitachi Nuclear Energy

-Pioneering The first of a new generation of industrial simulators
+Pioneering The new generation of industrial simulators

 Physical Replica Integration of the physical replica of the refuelling mast